-Face covering are recommended only whilst performing Aerosol Generating Procedures.
+Face covering may be used only whilst performing Aerosol Generating Procedures.

 Spillages of blood, faeces, saliva, vomit, nasal and eye discharges are cleaned up immediately.
 They are cleaned using a mixture of detergent and disinfectant.
 Paper towels or cloths are used, always wearing PPE, and they are disposed of after use.
-The school spillage kit should be requested rom the main office.
+The school spillage kit should be requested from the main office.